entorb/typonuketool/README.md

 code used at <https://entorb.net/TypoNukeTool/>

-written 2012 in Perl, to the check my phd thesis for my most frequent typos etc.
+written 2012 in Perl, to check my PhD thesis for my most frequent typos etc.

 code is old and not very readable, sorry for that